odisfm/zcx-core/docs/content/tutorials/getting-started/editing-a-config.md

 Alright, time to actually get started!

-When you downloaded zcx, it should have come with a pre-populated `_config` folder.
-The files in here were lovingly designed by your hardware maintainer so that when you load zcx for the first time it actually does something.
+When you downloaded zcx, it comes with a pre-populated `_config` folder.

-Now it's time to make the something that it does be the something that we want it to do.
+This demo config is included so that you can launch and test zcx without any manual configuration.

+In this lesson you'll learn about the key files used to configure zcx.
+By modifying these files you can use the demo config as a template for your own configuration.

 Because every MIDI controller has different physical controls, each config is slightly different.
 The demo config we'll follow along with comes from the Ableton Push 1.
 You can follow along with the demo config you have, and it should be fairly similar.